reedhedges/AMRISim/README.md

 mode may be enabled in which messages are logged rather than displayed to the user via the GUI.
 Logging is configurable.
 Various GUI options may be disabled for performance.
-A build variant of AMRISim may be added in the future in which no GUI (GTK/X-Windows) dependences are included in the build, as well, for complete background use on a server.
+A build variant of AMRISim may be added in the future in which no GUI (GTK/X-Windows) dependencies are included in the build, as well, for complete background use on a server.

 Please discuss requirements for additional robot model configuration